 Hiking in Austria – Alpe Adria Trail – Stage 12

 Overnight stay on Alpe Adria Trail Stage 12

 I slept in the Alexanderhütte that night.
 I had a shared room there with an Austrian woman from Salzburg whom I would meet several more times in the next few days.
 There was also a German couple from Munich in the room.
 I would also walk with them for another day!
 The feeling of walking a route together started to develop… That is the advantage of sleeping in a common room, in a hut as they call it in Austria.

 All in all I had a super first day and was looking forward to the next days!

-Do you like this walk?
+Do you like hiking in Austria?
 Save it for later!